How to Write a Conclusion for a Research Paper

 Types of conclusions for research papers

 Depending on your research topic and the style of your paper, you may choose to write your conclusion according to specific types.
-The following information can help you determine which approach to take when you write your conclusion.
+There are three main types of conclusions:

-A summarizing conclusion is typically used for giving a clear summary of the main points of your topic and thesis.
+Summarizing conclusion: A summarizing conclusion is typically used for giving a clear summary of the main points of your topic and thesis.
 This is considered the most common form of conclusion, though some research papers may require a different style of conclusion.
-Common types of research papers that call for this kind of conclusion include persuasive essays, problem and solution research, argumentative papers and scientific and historical topics.

-An externalizing conclusion presents points or ideas that may not have been directly stated or relevant to the way you presented your research and thesis.
+Externalizing conclusion: An externalizing conclusion presents points or ideas that may not have been directly stated or relevant to the way you presented your research and thesis.
 However, these types of conclusions can be effective because they present new ideas that build off of the topic you initially presented in your research.
-Externalizing conclusions get readers thinking in new directions about the impacts of your topic.

-In an editorial conclusion, you are presenting your own concluding ideas or commentary.
+Editorial conclusion: In an editorial conclusion, you are presenting your own concluding ideas or commentary.
 This type of conclusion connects your thoughts to the research you present.
 You might state how you feel about outcomes, results or the topic in general.
-The editorial conclusion can work especially well in research papers that present opinions, take a humanistic approach to a topic or present controversial information.

 How to write a conclusion for your research paper